mendersoftware/mender-docs/01.Getting-started/01.Requirements/docs.md

 !!!
 Going from a fresh system to completing your first deployment with Mender, including server setup, should take **less than 1 hour**!

+!
+Do not follow this getting started documentation if you are using [Hosted Mender](https://hosted.mender.io?target=_blank).
+Instead, follow the instructions you received in the welcome email when you signed up to Hosted Mender.

 ## Demo server requirements